idea42co/NetCoreTemplates/README.md

 `dotnet run`

 ### `dotnet new idea42.authapi`
-This is a basic API with JSON WebToken authentication pre-enabled.
-Things are set up with EF as well using SQLite.
-You can change this up easly by saying `options.UseSqlServer` instead of `options.UseSqlite` in the `Startup.cs`, then updating your connection strings in the appSettings.json files.
+This is a basic API with JSON WebToken authentication enabled.
+We are using EF and SQLite.
+You can change the database to SQL Server easly by replacing `options.UseSqlServer` with `options.UseSqlite` in `Startup.cs`.
+After you do this, you'll need to update your connection strings to work with SQL Server.
+You can see those connection string in the appSettings.json file.

 To build and get this template working as is, you need to do the following.

 `dotnet restore`